Bill-Gray/PDCursesMod/x11new/README.md

 This port of PDCursesMod for X11 has been written from scratch,  with (thus far) only the key remapping array taken from pdckbd.c of the "original" X11 port.
-It is,  as yet,  unclear if this will be a replacement for the original port.
-As noted in the 'to do' section, it's early days for this port (no known bugs,  but many unimplemented and unfinished bits of functionality).
+The only shortcoming of this version relative to the original port is the lack of bold and italic fonts.
+Once that's fixed,  the original X11 port will be deprecated in favor of this one.

 Building
 --------